 No handbook can include or anticipate every issue, question, or concern that may arise.
 When in doubt, please ask before you make a decision that could violate a law or policy and endanger your employment with the District.

 Questions regarding the contents of this Handbook should be directed to the following:

 - Your immediate supervisor

 - Your assigned administrator

-- Carrie S. Bryant, Executive Director, Employee Relations (employee.relations@detroitk12.org)
+- Carrie S. Bryant, Senior Executive Director of Employee Relations, Employee Health Services and Benefits (employee.relations@detroitk12.org)

 Superintendent